MDPD captain, father of Patriots’ James White, killed in Cooper City wreck; 2 hospitalized

 White was pronounced dead at the scene.

-Paramedics airlifted his wife to Broward Health Medical Center as a trauma alert and transported the third victim by ground to an area hospital in unknown condition.
+Paramedics airlifted his wife, Lisa White, as a trauma alert and transported the third victim to area hospitals in unknown condition.

+According to a friend of Lisa White, she is listed in critical condition at Memorial Regional Hospital.

+About an hour before the Patriots’ game against the Seattle Seahawks, the team announced James White would be absent.

 I’m extremely saddened after learning of the passing of MDPD Captain Tyrone White earlier today as a result of an off-duty traffic crash in Broward County.
 I offered his family my deepest condolences on behalf of his MDPD family.
 May he rest in eternal peace.
 1/2….